mahavedalla/mahavedalla/docs/questions/kusala/what-is-the-akusalamula.md

-# What is the akusalamūla?
+Question: What is the akusalamūla?
 Answer in Brief: -
  Category: Kusala
 Sutta References: MN 9